-- 3.3.7 Habitability.
-Key Event (HB00) at which the ship meets habitability standards by completion of Habitability Inspection per Quality of Service Council (QoSC) Execution Guidance and its subsequent paragraphs to determine that the ship is materially ready.
-Exceptions must be approved by the NSA Commanding Officer based on the Chief Engineers' Risk Assessment. - 3.3.8 Memorandum of Agreement.
+3.3.7 Memorandum of Agreement.
 The Memorandum of Agreement (MOA) must be executed and jointly signed by the ship's CO, the NSA, the ISIC representative (if applicable) and the FMA representative (if applicable) prior to commencing authorized work.
 It is an agreement between the industrial activity and Ship's Force concerning the responsibilities of each party during the availability.
 It deals with a number of areas in which Ship's Force generally provides support to the industrial activity and vice versa.
 References (c) and (d) contain training requirements and additional guidance for MOAs involving aircraft carriers and submarines.
-As a minimum, the MOA must include: - a.
+As a minimum, the MOA must include:

+- a.
 Purpose.
+Include:

-Include: - (1) Availability Type - (2) Period of Performance - (3) Geographic Location of Maintenance (e.g. CMAV, 2-30 Jun 2019, Norfolk, VA) - b.
+- (1) Availability Type

+- (2) Period of Performance

+- (3) Geographic Location of Maintenance

+(e.g. CMAV, 2-30 Jun 2019, Norfolk, VA)

+- b.
 Applicability.
 List all partied involved in the MOA and include: - (1) Point of Contact Department or Code for each activity involved. - (2) The NSA and LMA. - (3) The AIT (if applicable) to include the Sponsor, Manager, Contractor(s) and Subcontractor(s) for alteration work. - c.
 Responsibilities for control of plant conditions and work area isolation. - d.
 Responsibilities for accomplishment of work. - e.
-Responsibilities for Quality Assurance (QA). - f.
+Responsibilities for Quality Assurance (QA).

+- f.
 Responsibilities for support services or equipment. - g.
-Responsibilities for testing requirements.
+Responsibilities for testing requirements. - h.

-- h.
 Responsibilities for waivers, deviations, or Departure from Specifications. - i.
 (Submarines Only) Precise delineation of the Submarine Safety (SUBSAFE), Deep Submergence Systems, Scope of Certification (DSS SOC) and Fly-By-Wire (FBW) work responsibility of each activity for all phases of SUBSAFE, DSS, SOC and FBW work prior to issuing Re-Entry Controls or Controlled work. - (1) Identify the requirement that all activities assigned SUBSAFE work must be authorized by the current version of reference (bf).
 If a new reference (bf) is issued during any stage of the availability, the LMA must validate the new reference (bf) does not impact the work or notify NAVSEA 07Q of the discrepancy. - (2) Identify the outsourcing of SUBSAFE work meets the requirements of reference (bg). - j.
 Responsibilities for training. - k.
 Miscellaneous responsibilities (as required) (i.e., Radiological Control, Hazardous Material, etc.). - 1.
 Signatures of all activities (signifying agreement with the terms and responsibilities of the MOA). - m.
 Responsibilities for reports or notifications for Emergency Planning and Community Right-to Know Act (EPCRA) requirements (Sections 302, 304, 311, 312, and 313). - n.
-(Surface Force Ships Only) Responsibilities for work control, execution, and testing associated with Process Control Procedures. - 3.3.9 Responsibilities.
+(Surface Force Ships Only) Responsibilities for work control, execution, and testing associated with Process Control Procedures.

+3.3.8 Responsibilities.
 Responsibilities for the Maintenance Policies and Procedures for CNO scheduled availabilities are:

-3.3.9.1 Fleet Commander.
+3.3.8.1 Fleet Commander.